simla33/ucp.yazi/README.md

 - **Text paste to new file** - Automatically suggests creating new files when clipboard contains text
 - **Smart collision handling** - Manages file conflicts during paste operations

-### Notes

-- Native Yazi cut and paste commands work with plugin's commands
+- Native Yazi commands like cut and symlink work with plugin's commands
-- Native Yazi copy command ***does not*** work with plugin's paste command.
-It was intended to utilise plugins's file collision behavior.

 ## Previews